|South Texas Orthopaedics and Sports Medicine

 Booster seats should be used until your child is tall enough that the car's seat belts fit correctly.
 This means that the shoulder belt fits across the chest and shoulder, not across the neck or face, and the lap belt crosses at the upper thighs.
 In most vehicles, children who are 4' 9" tall can be safely secured with standard shoulder and lap belts in the back seat.

 Just as important, make sure that the car seat you are using is right for your child's size and installed properly.
 A research study from NHTSA concluded that three out of four children are at greater risk for injury because of car seats that are used incorrectly.

-For comprehensive information on selecting the right car seat for your child, as well as instructions on car seat installation, seat recalls, and additional safety tools, go to the NHTSA micro-website Parents Central at.
+In addition, you can find comprehensive information on selecting the right car seat for your child, as well as instructions on car seat installation, seat recalls, and additional safety tools, by visiting the NHTSA micro-website Parents Central at.